 - Enable your return to an effective parasympathetic state of mind.

-How Rapid Transformational Therapy can help with stress, anxiety & depression.
+How Rapid Transformational Therapy can help with stress, anxiety & depression

 By Sara Faramarzi, RTT therapist

-Working with your subconscious mind, RTT allows you to dig deeper into exact reasons behind why you’re suffering from stress, anxiety or depression.
+Working with your subconscious mind, RTT allows you to dig deeper into the exact reasons behind why you’re suffering from stress, anxiety or depression.

-On the surface we can assume a handful of day to day situations, past events, memories that may cause a person to suffer from stress, anxiety, depression or all three.
+On the surface, we can assume a handful of day-to-day situations, past events, and memories that may cause a person to suffer from stress, anxiety, depression or all three.
 However, the reasons behind any of these issues could be far from what you think.
-As humans, majority of what we think and assume comes from our conscious mind which only has 10% influence in our lives- to get to the root cause of any issue, we must use our subconscious mind which holds 90% control over us but lies dormant for the majority of the time.
-Through an induced state of relaxing hypnosis, Rapid Transformational Therapy awakens your subconscious mind and allows for you to learn the exact reason behind why you are suffering.
+As humans, the majority of what we think and assume comes from our conscious mind which only has 10% influence in our lives- to get to the root cause of any issue, we must use our subconscious mind which holds 90% control over us but lies dormant for the majority of the time.
+Through an induced state of relaxing hypnosis, Rapid Transformational Therapy awakens your subconscious mind and allows you to learn the exact reason behind why you are suffering.
 It takes you to the root cause of your issues- not just to what you assume could be causing them.
-Once you have full understanding of why/how/when you allowed these issues into your life- RTT rewires your mind in a positive healing way, eliminating old negative beliefs and memories which caused your issues.
+Once you have a full understanding of why/how/when you allowed these issues into your life- RTT rewires your mind in a positive healing way, eliminating old negative beliefs and memories which caused your issues.
 This powerful therapy then addresses any triggers that make you feel the negative symptoms, ultimately making you immune to them and achieving complete freedom from stress, anxiety and depression.

 How Tension & Trauma Release Exercises (TRE®) help with chronic stress and trauma recovery.